dntoll/1dv600/A3/README.md

 https://github.com/dntoll/1dv600/tree/master/Greeter

 ## Task 1: Test Plan
 To get an overall structure to test, the first task is to create a test plan.
 Make use of your requirements (and possibly additional material as needed) from the previous assignment.
-Don’t forget that the quality requirements will require special treatment.

 Your test plan should include: